Michael Jordan is known as the Greatest of All Time but nobody is perfect.

 4. Craig Hodges

 Craig Hodges was one of the elite shooters in his era and was a regular in the Three-Point Contest; he participated in the event from 1986 to 1993.
 He won thrice (1990, 1991, and 1992).

-Craig was a part of the first Chicago Bulls three-peat and was good for spacing the floor because of his range.
-For his career, Craig averaged 8.5 points per game and 40% from the three-point line.
+Hodges was a part of the first Chicago Bulls three-peat and was good for spacing the floor because of his range.
+For his career, he averaged 8.5 points per game and 40% from the three-point line.

 Unfortunately, due to his political activism, he was blackballed by the league and never suited up after the Bulls' first three-peat.

 There was a time when Bill Cartwright was a 20-point and 10-rebound player for the New York Knicks.
 He played eight seasons for the team before being traded for Charles Oakley.